 The key assumption is the discount rate, which is the estimated rate of long-term investment returns.
-This year the discount rate of 4.3% is considerably higher than the rate of 1.7% used in 2021.
+This year the discount rate of 5.2% is considerably higher than the rate of 1.7% used in 2021.
 Since a higher discount rate means assets will grow more rapidly in the future, this results in lower current liabilities.
-This is the key driver for the reduction in the carried LGPS deficit from £19m to £12k during the year.
 This is the key driver for the swing that has resulted in the actuarial report showing a defined benefit asset and the financial statements reflecting a break even position, as explained above.